ISAITB/docs-tdl/source/testsuite/index.rst

     @adminOnly| no| A boolean value (by default "false") indicating whether this parameter can only be edited by administrators.
     @notForTests| no| A boolean value (by default "false") indicating whether this parameter is included as a test session context variable.
     @hidden| no| A boolean value (by default "false") indicating whether this parameter can only be viewed by administrators.
+    @dependsOn| no| A string indicating the name of another parameter within the endpoint that is a prerequisite for the current one.
+    @dependsOnValue| no| In case ``dependsOn`` is defined, this is the value that the prerequisite property should have in order for the current one to be enabled.
+    @allowedValues| no| A comma-separated list of values that are allowed for this parameter.
+    @allowedValueLabels| no| In case ``allowedValues`` is defined, this is a comma-separated list of labels for the provided values (their number must match the values).
+If not provided, the values themselves are used as labels.

 In terms of the ``kind`` attribute, the values "SIMPLE" and "SECRET" both represent text values.
 The difference is that ones defined as "SECRET" are never presented to users nor are they ever transferred to client software.
 The two attributes ``adminOnly``